 1. Overreacting to short-term market events.
 Some of the emotional tendencies that define us as human beings tend to hamper our ability as long-term investors.
 We can be optimistic even when it's unwarranted, and we may overreact to news, exhibit loss aversion, experience regret, and copy the behavior of others in times of stress.
 Particularly in volatile markets, these tendencies may make long-term investment discipline and investment success even more difficult to achieve.
 As seen in the chart below, many investors have badly lagged the returns of equity and fixed income markets in the past decade.

 2. Sequence-of-returns risk.
 This risk involves the actual order in which investment returns occur.
 Typically, negative returns earlier in retirement have a more severe impact on your portfolio than negative returns later in retirement.
 That’s because your portfolio’s value is reduced by both negative market performance and any withdrawals you take to fund your day-to-day expenses.
 This means that a smaller amount is left behind to experience any potential future growth.
 A sharp market downturn in the years leading up to retirement can have a similar impact and dramatically reduce the value of your investment portfolio and, thus, its ability to generate future income.
-In the chart below, two hypothetical portfolios, A and B, each begin with $100,000.
-Each investor aims to withdraw $7,000 per year, and it is assumed that both portfolios experience exactly the same compound annual returns over a 21-year period, only in inverse order, or “sequence.”
-Portfolio A has the bad luck of having a sequence of negative returns in its early years and is completely depleted by year 13.
-Portfolio B, in stark contrast, scores a few positive returns in its early years and ends up 21 years later with more than triple the amount of assets it started with.
+In the chart to the right, two hypothetical portfolios, A and B, each begin with $100,000.
+Each investor aims to withdraw $5,000 per year, and it is assumed that both portfolios experience exactly the same compound annual returns over a 25-year period, only in inverse order, or “sequence.”
+Portfolio A has the bad luck of having a sequence of negative returns in its early years and is completely depleted by year 20.
+Portfolio B, in contrast, scores a few positive returns in its early years and ends up 25 years later with more than double the amount of assets it started with.

-How does a protected accumulation strategy help mitigate these risks?
+How does a secured income strategy help mitigate these risks?

 Owning a deferred variable annuity with a GLWB enables you to transfer some of the key risks faced in retirement to the insurance company that issues the annuity.
 Among the potential benefits:

 - An income stream you can’t outlive.
-The guarantees offered by GLWB products ensure income for the life of the annuity contract owner as well as the life of his/her spouse (if optional coverage is selected), even if the annuity's account balance is exhausted because of a combination of market performance and income withdrawals.
+The guarantees offered by GLWB products ensure income for the life of the annuity contract owner as well as the life of his or her spouse (if optional coverage is selected), even if the annuity's account balance is exhausted because of a combination of market performance and income withdrawals.
 These guarantees help to address longevity risk.

 - A set level of guaranteed income.
 The income produced by this investment won’t go down if the market performs poorly.
 This feature helps protect against sequence-of-returns risk.
 Remember, you are insuring your income, not your account value, the latter of which will still fluctuate with changing market conditions.